 If you cancel your registration with us within 7 days of registering and paying the first registration (called “the cooling off period”) 100% of the registration fee will be refunded to you no questions asked*.
 Registration fee in respect of cancellations made after the cooling off period has expired are non-refundable.
 Please note that your registration fee does not cover one or more specific volunteering trips but is instead the cost of your annual membership to the Original Volunteers volunteering scheme whether you decide to join a project or not, or have joined a project and have not been entirely satisfied.
 Cancellations made shortly after registering must be made in writing by e-mail or recorded delivery post (please keep receipt and tracking number as proof of postage) and received by Original Volunteers within 7 days of the date we received your registration payment.
 Please note that we are unable to accept cancellations of registration by telephone. *The cooling off period cancellation policy is not applicable to volunteers who have arrived at their first placement within 7 days from the date we received the initial registration fee.

-Because of the nature of volunteering and the need for support staff to assist volunteers at any time of day within their capabilities regarding all and random aspects of their visit, both within and outside of their natural remit, the accommodation costs cover the services of the team.
+Because of the nature of volunteering and the need for support staff to assist volunteers at any time of day within their capabilities regarding all and random aspects of their visit, both within and outside of their natural remit, the accommodation costs also cover any the services of the team or project staff or volunteer coordinator.
+Moving to alternative accommodation and continuing your volunteering at the usual volunteering locations does not constitute a refund of accommodation due to the services of the local team which are still usually continuing and available should you require them even if you do not use their services.

 No refunds can be made of missed or cancelled airport pick-ups unless the local coordinators were aware with reasonable notice to cancel the pick-up request (proof of communication will be required) and therefore, no driver was sent to meet you.